Pressure: Stagnation pressure

 The pressure of a moving fluid can be measured using a Pitot tube, or one of its variations such as a Kiel probe or Cobra probe, connected to a manometer.
 Depending on where the inlet holes are located on the probe, it can measure static pressures or stagnation pressures.

 Surface pressure and surface tension

 There is a two-dimensional analog of pressure – the lateral force per unit length applied on a line perpendicular to the force.

 Surface pressure is denoted by π:

 and shares many similar properties with three-dimensional pressure.
 Properties of surface chemicals can be investigated by measuring pressure/area isotherms, as the two-dimensional analog of Boyle's law, πA = k, at constant temperature.

 Surface tension is another example of surface pressure, but with a reversed sign, because "tension" is the opposite to "pressure".

-Pressure of an ideal gas
+Gas pressure

 In an ideal gas, molecules have no volume and do not interact.
 According to the ideal gas law, pressure varies linearly with temperature and quantity, and inversely with volume: